yonid4/job_postings_scraper/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide - Job Application Automation System
+# Troubleshooting Guide - AI Job Qualification Screening System

 ## 📋 Overview

-This troubleshooting guide helps you resolve common issues with the Job Application Automation System.
+This troubleshooting guide helps you resolve common issues with the AI Job Qualification Screening System.
 If you're experiencing problems, start here to find solutions to the most frequent issues.

 ## 🔍 Quick Diagnosis